bimobject/docs/docs/documentation/getting-started/workflow-overview.md

 # Workflow overview

+Eando X is designed to make it easy to maintain, inspect and update your products supply chain data.

-You can either create all products and components yourself, or invite your suppliers to create declarations of the products you order from them.
-Asking a supplier to create components for you ensures that all the data is correct, and if they would happen to update their manufacturing chain, these changes will be automatically reflected in your products as well.
+In most manufacturing processes, you typically have at least one supplier from whom you order components.
+If you use supplier-sourced components in your products, you can either create all products and components yourself or invite your suppliers to join the Eando X. This will allow them to create and share the components you order from them.
+By requesting suppliers to create these components, you ensure that the data is accurate, and any updates they make to their manufacturing processes will automatically update in your products over time.

 ## Quick terminology